sara-service/workshop/Install_and_Configure_DSpace6_for_SARA.md

 * for the two `Research Data` collections allow submissions for both `DSpace User` and `SARA User`
 * for one `Publication` collection allow submissions for `DSpace User` group only
 * for the other `Publication` collection allow submissions for `SARA User` group only

-<sup>*</sup>this is the dedicated SARA Service user and needs to have permissions to submit to any collection a SARA user has access to!
-You can even use a non-existing email address since you are admin.

 ### Validate Swordv2 functionality (HTTP)